semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 This document is the reference for the YAML grammar used for adding projects to Semaphore 2.0 using the `sem` command line utility.

 Projects can also be added to Semaphore 2.0 with the `sem init` command.
+In that case, you will not need to create a YAML file on your own.

 ## Properties